 ACTIVATOR compared to other devices

-ACTIVATOR Poles (patent pending design) are revolutionizing rehabilitation and being used extensively in all continuum’s of health care.
-See a comparison below of the Activator poles compared to passive mobility devices such as canes and to reduce/delay the use of crutches and even walkers* (under the assessment of rehab professional or physician).
+Patented ACTIVATOR Poles are revolutionizing rehabilitation and being used extensively in all continuum’s of health care.
+See a comparison below of the ACTIVATOR Poles compared to (or in conjunction) to passive mobility devices such as canes and to reduce/delay the use of crutches and even walkers* (under the assessment of rehab professional or physician).

 They have been instrumental in promoting an upright posture and a functional walking pattern compared to canes and walkers.
 In my opinion they facilitate rehabilitation and return patients to optimal function faster.”